May 2017 Waterloo will again be

 “I am humbled by the patriotism in this little Upstate village of about 5000 people, my hometown” said Jane Shaffer.
 “As co-chair of Celebrate Commemorate for the past 17 years, it has been my privilege to work with the committee of nearly 40 volunteers who dedicate their time and energy to honoring our veterans.
 This year will be our most ambitious observance ever.”

-The 17th annual Celebrate Commemorate observance during the weekend of May 27-29 will bring thousands of people “home” to Waterloo to participate events to delight every family member.
+The 18th annual Celebrate Commemorate observance during the weekend of May 26-28 will bring thousands of people “home” to Waterloo to participate events to delight every family member.
 They include musical concerts, arts and craft shows, children’s games and performances, a youth essay contest, and a big parade celebrating our freedom at 11 a.m.
-Saturday, May 28..
-The parade’s honor float will feature eight World War II Navy Vets who trained at Sampson Naval Base, now a state park, wounded warriors from the VA Hospital in Canandaigua,escorted by scores of Patriot Guard and American Legion motorcycle riders, bands, floats, and military groups including National Guard and active military troops.
+Saturday, May 27th.
+The parade will feature wounded warriors from the VA Hospital in Canandaigua, escorted by scores of Patriot Guard and American Legion motorcycle riders, bands, floats, and military groups including National Guard and active military troops.

-During Celebrate Commemorate weekend, Waterloo will host the largest concentration of Civil War reenactors in one site in the Northeast.
-Groups will gather from throughout the Eastern United States, including infantry, signal crops, artillery, US Colored Troops from New York City, and fraternal organizations such as the Grand Army of the Republic and it’s Allied Orders; Sons of Union Veterans of the Civil War (SUVCW), Daughters of the Union Veterans of the Civil War 1861-1865 (DUVCW), Auxiliary to the Sons of the Union Veterans of the Civil War (ASUVCW), including two Past Presidents of the DUVCW.
+During Celebrate Commemorate weekend, Waterloo will again host Civil War reenactors.
+Groups will gather from throughout the Eastern United States, including infantry, signal crops, artillery, and fraternal organizations such as the Grand Army of the Republic and it’s Allied Orders; Sons of Union Veterans of the Civil War (SUVCW), Daughters of the Union Veterans of the Civil War 1861-1865 (DUVCW), Auxiliary to the Sons of the Union Veterans of the Civil War (ASUVCW), including two Past Presidents of the DUVCW.
 The Confederate counterparts have been invited and will share in our commemoration.